dchilo/google-translate-clon/README.md

 # Google Translate Clon with NextJS and TS

-My first project, it is a Google Translate Clon powered by OpenAI API, made with NextJS, Tailwind and TypeScritp.
+My first project, it is a Google Translate Clon powered by OpenAI API, made with NextJS, Tailwind and TypeScript.
 A little of validations with Zod.

 ## Screenshots